-Russell Investments' ownership is composed of a majority stake held by funds managed by TA Associates L.P., with a significant minority stake held by funds managed by Reverence Capital Partners L.P.
-Certain of Russell Investments' employees and Hamilton Lane Advisors, LLC also hold minority, non-controlling, ownership stakes.
+Russell Investments' ownership is composed of a majority stake held by funds managed by TA Associates, with a significant minority stake held by funds managed by Reverence Capital Partners.
+Russell Investments' employees and Hamilton Lane Advisors, LLC also hold minority, non-controlling, ownership stakes.

-Copyright © Russell Investments Canada Limited 2024.
+Copyright © Russell Investments Canada Limited 2023.
 All rights reserved.

 Frank Russell Company is the owner of the Russell trademarks contained in this material and all trademark rights related to the Russell trademarks, which the members of the Russell Investments group of companies are permitted to use under license from Frank Russell Company.
 The members of the Russell Investments group of companies are not affiliated in any manner with Frank Russell Company or any entity operating under the "FTSE RUSSELL" brand.